AQRPM/AQRPC/README.md

 I'm waiting...
 Change your passwords.
 Because I doubt somebody as stupid as you use a password manager.
 Go change your bloody passwords.
 DO IT.

-In total, you idiot made it up to 3 fucking points.

-By the way, since you were so kind to put an `insult` application in your $PATH, I'll just call that.
-Oh!
-Apparently, a frightened schoolboy is full of eels
 ```